Thomas Müller proves his worth as Bayern Munich reach German Cup quarters | DW | 05.02.2020

 With his goal in the German Cup, Müller has scored in each of Bayern's four games to start the new decade.
 That he was glued to the bench earlier this season is unfathomable given his current form.

-But that was the case under Niko Kovac, who was sacked as Bayern's coach at the beginning of November.
+But that was the case under Niko Kovac, who departed as Bayern's coach at the beginning of November.
 After securing the domestic double last season, Kovac was keen on changing Bayern's system, favoring the newly acquired Philippe Coutinho over the former German international.

 The switch saw Müller start on the bench in six consecutive games — four in the Bundesliga and two in the Champions Leagues.
 It was the first such stretch in his career since he spent a month out injured in 2017.